 The department welcomes applications from highly qualified individuals who are considering a career as academics or in industry.
 Through coursework and independent research, you will hone your analytical and technology competence and your skills in research design, project management, teamwork, and the communication of research findings to both academic audiences and practicing managers.
 This blend of skills is valuable if you are interested in pursuing a career as an academic researcher and university professor or you intend to work in industry as a data scientist.

 The department maintains a cohort of 10-15 students and has many strengths that can help you make key investments in your intellect and lay the foundations for your career:

-- An active faculty -- You can see some of the current research projects by visiting the Digital Data Streams Lab, Highway Safety Research Group, or the individual faculty web pages;
+- An active faculty -- You can see some of the current research projects by visiting the Digital Data Streams Lab, Center for Analytics & Research in Transportation, or the individual faculty web pages;

 - A limited and selective enrollment that provides students opportunities to develop personal and professional ties with faculty and fellow students;